 These quiet beaches wrap around the airport and are a good alternative if you’re looking for a quiet spot away from the town.

 A small church set down in a depression off the side of the road with interesting grottos all around in the rocks the church is set amongst.

-Linosa is one of Lampedusa’s sister island of the Pelagie Archipelago.
-Home to dark colored beaches thanks to os volcanic origins.
+Linosa is one of Lampedusa’s sister islands of the Pelagie Archipelago.
+Home to dark-colored beaches thanks to os volcanic origins.
 Linosa is reachable from Port Empédocle, Sicily by ferry (the same one that connects Lampedusa and Port Empédocle).

 Where To Sleep

 There are several hotels and apartments available on Booking.com.
 I personally stayed at Apartment Cala Creta and loved it, the owner picks you up at the airport and is very friendly and helpful.
 Simple beach cabin-style rooms.
 It is also possible to rent a scooter from them too starting at €15/day.

 Lampedusa travel can be cheap if you’re not fussed by staying in beach cabins or even camping, but like most anywhere else, the skies the limit.

 Camping or renting a cabin, preparing own meals, renting a scooter